 - Consider other people’s feelings;

 - Consider their own feelings;

 - Practice empathy for others and relate to them in conversation;

 - Operate on trust, meaning they build trust through verbal and nonverbal cues and communicate honestly;

 - Recognize, identify, and clear up any misunderstandings (Schmitz, 2016).

-From this list, it’s clear how emotional intelligence affects communication: A high EQ leads to competence in conversations, and competence in conversation is a requirement for both a healthy personal life and a healthy professional life.
+From this list, it’s clear how EI affects communication: A high EQ leads to competence in conversations, and competence in conversation is a requirement for both a healthy personal life and a healthy professional life.